bokesyo/bokesyo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently in my 5th year at CUHK(Shenzhen), I spent some extra time exploring some intriguing things like neuroscience and language models.
 My passion lies in understanding large language models, their reasoning capabilities, and the ties between learning in neural networks and biological brain.
 Additionally, I feel it cool to investigate Chinese dialects.

-I am honored to serve as a research assistant at both [THUNLP@THU](https://nlp.csai.tsinghua.edu.cn/) and [ICBI@SIAT](https://icbi.siat.ac.cn/).
-My goal is to pioneer advancements in the interdisciplinary realm of neuroscience and large language models.
-[Google Scholar](https://scholar.google.com/citations?user=oDBo3a0AAAAJ&hl=en) / [Github](https://github.com/bokesyo).
+I am honored to serve as a research assistant at THUNLP@THU and ICBI@SIAT.
+Upon graduation, I intend to pursue master degree, and then do some large scale cooperative research in industry.
+[Google Scholar](https://scholar.google.com/citations?user=oDBo3a0AAAAJ&hl=en) / [Github](https://github.com/bokesyo)

-Upon graduation, I intend to pursue master degree, and then do some research in industry.
-I believe that more and more scientific groundbreaking discoveries require collaborative research of a large group of collaborators.

 ## recent work